-Yes, you’ll want to make sure that your wearing something that covers the shoulders and the upper arms.
-Collared shirts are recommended but cut-offs and sleeveless shirts are a no go.
-Pants must cover the knees so you cannot wear shorts but capris are recommended.
+Yes, you’ll want to make sure that you’re wearing something that covers the shoulders and the upper arms, knees, and toes.
+Collared shirts are recommended, and cut-offs and sleeveless shirts are a no-no. Skirts and pants must cover the knees so you cannot wear shorts but capris are fine.

 10. Do I need a converter to charge devices such as cell phones, laptops, and other electrical appliances?

 You’ll definitely need a converter or an adapter in order to charge your electrical devices when you get to Italy.
 Head to your local electronic shop and ask about which adapters or converters are specific to Italy.
-Purchase one before you leave for your destination since travel adapters are hard to locate and are generally a little overpriced when you head abroad.
+Purchase one before you leave for your destination since travel adapters are hard to locate and are generally a little overpriced once you are abroad.